Have you tried to, or want to, unlock a Samsung with doctorSIM but are having problems?

 4. I get an error message after typing the unlock code into the phone.

 Occasionally, you will get an error message after typing in the unlock code however the phone has been successfully unlocked.
-Restart your phone and check it doesn’t prompt for the unlock code again.
+Restart your phone and check that it doesn’t prompt for the unlock code again.

 If your Samsung continues to prompt for the unlock code when you insert a SIM card from another network provider, reply to the e-mail we sent you with the unlock instructions with the following information: